MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-overview.md

 # Custom authentication extensions (preview)

 This article provides an overview of custom authentication extensions for Microsoft Entra ID.
-Custom authentication extensions allow you to customize the Microsoft Entra authentication experience, by integrating with external systems.
+Custom authentication extensions allow you to customize the Microsoft Entra authentication experience by integrating with external systems.

 The following diagram depicts the sign-in flow integrated with a custom authentication extension.